jan-feindt/scm-changes-maven-extension/README.md

 Note that if you modify the root POM (to add this extension) without checking it in, then EVERYTHING is downstream of the root POM, so -Dmake.scmChanges will cause a full rebuild; it will appear as if it's not working.
 You can use -Dmake.ignoreRootPom to ignore changes in the root POM while testing this extension.

+To run on CI define the extension as before.
+You have to use the extension with additional scripts like this for subversion:

+    svn diff -r BASE:HEAD | grep ^Index: | sed 's/^Index: //' >> .scm-updates
+    svn update
+    mvn install -Dmake.scmUpdates
+    rm .scm-updates

+That will build only those projects that have changes in SCM, and projects that depend on those projects (downstream).